duckdb/duckdb-web/docs/current/tutorials/installation.md

 selected: Documentation/Installation
 ---
 # Python Installation
-DuckDB can be installed for Python using the following command:
+DuckDB can be installed for Python (Currently only Python 3) using the following command:

 ```bash
 pip install duckdb